AtlasCJr/pfm/README.md

     * Created At
     * Updated At

++ Miscellaneous
+    * Type <-- Primary Key
+    * Value

-and one more table _sqlite_sequences_ which hold account the incrementation for 'Log'.
+and one more table _sqlite_sequences_ which hold account the incrementation for 'Log' and some data in 'Miscellaneous'.

 #### Updates
-_other definition and/or explanation will be updated soon._

-#### Notes
-+ SQL data adding speed is about 300 items/s according to TQDM
+28/08/2024
++ Added the final home page

 #### Temporary Copy-Paste
 pyuic5 -x your_file.ui -o your_file.py